 Formal Analysis: A Brief Compositional Overview

-Subject Matter: Visual Description
+Analyzing the Subject Matter: A Visual Description of Young Hare

 Young Hare (1502) by Albrecht Dürer; Albrecht Dürer, Public domain, via Wikimedia Commons

 A contested point on the painting is whether Dürer painted a real-life hare or if he depicted a stuffed hare in his workshop.
 Furthermore, many scholars have pointed out the reflection in the hare’s right eye (our left), which appears to be a window.